All Products

 • Return value

-• Returns a one-dimensional structured ndarray.
-Each element corresponds to the schema of a selected column in the MaxCompute table and includes the following three fields.
+• Returns a 1D structured ndarray.
+Each element describes a selected column from the MaxCompute table and contains the following three fields.

 Parameter